alexlee22/indoor-tracking-blog/_posts/2016-06-28-experiment-rpi2-vs-3-average-detection.md

 status: publish
 categories: []
 tags: []
-description: Which is better: Rpi 2 or 3 and what is the average detection of RSSi over time.
+description: Rpi 2 vs 3 and what is the average detection of RSSi over time.

 author: tiara
 ---